intelfx/zfs-utils-initcpio/README.md

      the pool's `bootfs` as root.
   3. `root=zfs:poolname/dataset`, which imports the specified pool and then mounts the specified dataset as root.

+Alternatively, `zfsroot=` parameter may be used with the equivalent semantics.
+This is supported to avoid inhibiting systemd-gpt-auto-generator (which might be useful e.g. to auto-configure LUKS decryption).
+If you need this generator to run in the initramfs, replace `root=` with `zfsroot=` in the instruction above.